imwm/keen-js/README.md

 ## Saved Queries

-There are multiple ways to retrieve saved queries.
+There are multiple ways to interact with the saved queries API.

-To look at all available saved queries for a project:

 ### Example Usage